-relevant to claims of willful infringement, if any, until, provided that all relevant privileged documents are produced no later than All additional discovery regarding the waiver will take place after and must be completed by (2) Proposal to Conduct Discovery in Phases.
-The parties have met and discussed whether any discovery should be conducted in phases to reduce expenses or make discovery more effective and present the following joint/individual proposals: (3) Protective Order.
+- (2) Proposal to Conduct Discovery in Phases.
+The parties have met and discussed whether any discovery should be conducted in phases to reduce expenses or make discovery more effective and present the following joint/ individual proposals: - (3) Protective Order.
 The parties have discussed whether they believe that a protective order is necessary to govern discovery and jointly submit a [proposed protective order/report identifying areas of disagreement].

 (The parties are encouraged, though not required, to use Form 5 as a template for a proposed protective order.)

-(4) Discovery of Electronically Stored Information.
+- (4) Discovery of Electronically Stored Information.
 The parties have discussed issues about disclosure or discovery of electronically stored information as required by Fed.
 R. Civ.
-P. 26(f), including the form or forms in which it should be produced, and inform the Court of the following agreements or issues: (5) Claims of Privilege or Protection.
+P. 26(f), including the form or forms in which it should be produced, and inform the Court of the following agreements or issues: - (5) Claims of Privilege or Protection.
 The parties have discussed issues about claims of privilege or of protection as trial-preparation materials as required by Fed.
 R. Civ.
-P. 26(f), including whether the parties agree to a procedure to assert these claims after production and request the Court to include the following agreement in the scheduling order: (i) Disco very Definitions. used requesterm includ ponding to discovery requests, each party must construe broadly terms of art in the patent field (e.g., "prior art", "best mode", "on sale"), and read them as sting discovery relating to the issue as opposed to a particular definition of the used.
-Compliance with this provision is not satisfied by the respondenting a specific definition of the term of art in its response, and limiting its use to that definition. (j) Propo sed Motion Schedule.
-Th e parties propose the following deadlines for filing motions: (1) Motions seeking to join other parties must be filed and served by (2) Motions seeking to amend the pleadings must be filed and served by
+P. 26(f), including whether the parties agree to a procedure to assert these claims after production and request the Court to include the following agreement in the scheduling order: - (i) Discovery Definitions.

+In responding to discovery requests, each party must construe broadly terms of art used in the patent field (e.g., "prior art", "best mode", "on sale"), and read them as requesting discovery relating to the issue as opposed to a particular definition of the term used.
+Compliance with this provision is not satisfied by the respondent including a specific definition of the term of art in its response, and limiting its response to that definition.

+(j) Proposed Motion Schedule.

+The parties propose the following deadlines for filing motions:

+- (1) Motions seeking to join other parties must be filed and served by\\\\\. - (2) Motions seeking to amend the pleadings must be filed and served by

-(3) All other non-dispositive motions must be filed and served by (4) All dispositive motions must be filed and served by (k) Trial-Ready Date.
-(1) The parties agree that the case will be ready for trial on or after (2) The parties propose that the final pretrial conference be held on or before (I) Settlement.
-(1) The parties will discuss settlement before the initial pretrial conference, by the plaintiff making a written demand for settlement and each defendant making a written response/offer to plaintiff's demand.
-(2) The parties propose that a settlement conference be scheduled to take place before (3) The parties have discussed whether alternative dispute resolution will be helpful to the resolution of this case and recommend the following: (m)Trial by Magistrate Judge.
+- (3) All other non-dispositive motions must be filed and served by \\\\\. - (4) All dispositive motions must be filed and served by \\\\\. - (k) Trial-Ready Date. - (1) The parties agree that the case will be ready for trial on or after\\\\\. - (2) The parties propose that the final pretrial conference be held on or before\\\\\. - (I) Settlement. - (1) The parties will discuss settlement before the initial pretrial conference, by the plaintiff making a written demand for settlement and each defendant making a written response/offer to plaintiff's demand. - (2) The parties propose that a settlement conference be scheduled to take place before \\\\\. - (3) The parties have discussed whether alternative dispute resolution will be helpful to the resolution of this case and recommend the following:

+(m)Trial by Magistrate Judge.

 The parties [have/have not] agreed to consent to jurisdiction by the Magistrate Judge under 28 U.S.C. § 636(c).
-(If the parties agree to consent, file the consent with the Rule 26(f) Report.) (n) Patent Procedure Tutorial.
+(If the parties agree to consent, file the consent with the Rule 26(f) Report.)

+(n) Patent Procedure Tutorial.

 The parties [agree/do not agree] the video "An Introduction to the Patent System," distributed by the Federal Judicial Center, should be shown to the jurors in connection with its preliminary jury instructions.
-DATE: Plaintiff's Counsel License # Address Phone #